Plano considers micro transit options to replace DART

 Cities who choose to leave DART would immediately lose access to those services, the company said.

-The committee is now recommending Via, an app-based micro transit service.
+The committee is now recommending Via, an app-based micro-transit service used in Arlington.

 It allows people to schedule a ride in a compact bus or van that might be shared with other passengers.
 The cost is usually under $10 for the passenger.